-For online classes, I need to be able to see you (camera on your smartphone, tablet, computer, etc). in the same way I would be watching over you during a class to check you aren't doing anything dangerously and trying to help you get more beneift in the poses.
+For online classes, I need to be able to see you (camera on your smartphone, tablet, computer, etc). in the same way I would be watching over you during a class to check you aren't doing anything dangerously and trying to help you get maximum benefit in the poses.

-In 'normal' classes the teacher can offer to make adjustments - they need to touch you if it is hands-on and some people don't like that idea.
+In 'normal' classes the teacher can offer to make adjustments - they need to touch you, some people don't like that idea.
 With an online class hands-on adjustments are not possible.
 All adjustments are verbal.

 You'll need a device that can connect to the internet (Zoom meetings) and has audio and video capability.

 Is it true that yoga can be used to help: